kpbarrett/obsidian-tasks-skedpal-plugin/WORKFLOW_DOCUMENTATION.md

 # Updated Agentic Development Workflow

 ## Overview
 This workflow has been updated to use `PROJECT_REQUIREMENTS.md` as the single source of truth for all project requirements.
-The multi-agent system now automatically generates tasks from requirements and processes them through the specialized agent pipeline.
+The multi-agent system now automatically generates jobs from requirements and processes them through the specialized agent pipeline.

 ## Workflow Steps